Cwantic/Documentation/Design/Elements/Node.md

 3. Define the DX, DY, DZ, name of the new node.
 4. Define the node properties

+Click [here](https://documentation.metapiping.com/Design/Selection.html) for more information about the selection tool.

 | Property | Description | Unit Metric | Unit USA |
 | -------- | ----------- | ---- | ---- |
 | DX | Relative distance from the selected node in X global direction | m | ft |